Canadian Pacific Air Lines Flight 108: Motive

 In the summer of 1947, Guay met and started an affair with 17-year-old waitress Marie-Ange Robitaille (she told Guay she was 19).
 Robitaille knew Guay was married and had a child, but Guay introduced himself to her parents as a young single man under the alias of "Roger Angers".
 In about a year, Guay was calling Robitaille, whom he was now regularly meeting, on the phone two or three times a week.

 In November 1948, Guay's wife learned about the affair and told Robitaille's parents, who then kicked their daughter out of their house.
 Robitaille contacted Guay, who then called Pitre.
 Guay and Pitre were close friends, with Pitre saying she was like a mother to the younger man.
 Pitre owned a boarding house near where Guay and Robitaille met, and had helped arrange some of their meetings.
 Guay asked Pitre if she could take in Robitaille, to which she agreed.
 Pitre herself moved a week later, while Guay paid for Robitaille's rent.

 Robitaille's parents quickly changed their minds about kicking their daughter out.
 However, it was difficult to communicate with her.
 Afraid of her parents causing trouble if they found out where she was, Robitaille pretended that she was living in Montreal.
 In early 1949, however, she decided she wanted to return home and leave Guay.
 Robitaille borrowed $50 from the owner of the restaurant where she worked and bought a railroad ticket to Montreal.
-However, Guay followed her to the train and told her that if she didn't come back, he'd made a scene.
+However, Guay followed her to the train and told her that if she didn't come back, he'd make a scene.
 Robitaille went back with Guay to the apartment.
 Guay then warned Robitaille against escaping by burning her gloves and going to bed wearing her coat.
 The next morning, he cashed in her unused train ticket.

 In April 1949, Guay offered a family friend, 21-year-old Lucien Carreau, $500 to kill his wife.
 His plan was for Carreau to kill Rita with poisoned wine.
 Carreau called Guay crazy and refused.
 In June 1949, Guay's wife became fed up with her husband, took their daughter, and moved in with her mother.
 Robitaille finally left Guay, returned to her parents, and got a different job at a closer restaurant.